jeesunikim/codeandfood-v01/_posts/2016-02-26-barbarian-seating-chart.md

 <p>BUT - no one had built a seating chart app for the Superdesk.</p>

-<p>The Barbarian Group's <a href="http://www.architectmagazine.com/technology/detail/innovative-detail-the-superdesk-at-the-barbarian-group-office_o" target="_blank">Superdesk</a> is pretty famous in the agency and architecture world for its concept, desgin, and frankly, its massiveness.</p>
+<p>The Barbarian Group's <a href="http://www.architectmagazine.com/technology/detail/innovative-detail-the-superdesk-at-the-barbarian-group-office_o" target="_blank">Superdesk</a> is pretty famous in the agency and architecture world for its concept, design, and frankly, its massiveness.</p>

 <div class="project-image inline">
 	<img src="https://storage.googleapis.com/codeandfood/work/tbg/desk-01.png" alt="TBG Desk News #1" />